Effects of monitoring on entanglement dynamics for $1+1$D $\mathbb Z_2$ lattice gauge theory: Theoretical and computational frameworks

 The global matter-gauge Hilbert space is spanned by direct products of on-site spins and on-link spins over the entire lattice; however, the physical Hilbert space is a subset of that space in which all the states satisfy (\ref{phys-state}).
 As dictated by the operator $G_i$, the on-site contribution to a physical state differs between even and odd sites where fermions and anti-fermions reside.
 We work with the convention that the presence (absence) of a fermion (anti-fermion) is mapped to the spin to be up $s=1/2$ and absence (presence) of the same is mapped to the spin to be down $s=-1/2$.
 Gauge invariance at each site implies that the spins on the links are flipped in the presence (absence) of a fermion (anti-fermion).
 In this work, we consider quench dynamics starting from a gauge-invariant state.
 Most commonly, we consider the \textit{strong coupling} vacuum to be a gauge-invariant initial state.
 For a staggered theory, the strong coupling vacuum is defined as a configuration where odd sites are filled with fermions and even sites are all empty, and no gauge flux is present across the lattice.
 In terms of Jordan-Wigner spins, it is obtained by assigning spin up to all odd sites and spin down to all even sites, while keeping all on-link gauge fields at $s=-1/2$.
 A pictorial description of the strong coupling vacuum and a couple of other gauge invariant states is given in Fig.~(\ref{fig-1}).

-Now that we have discussed the underlying Hilbert space structure and the initial state on which we will apply our quench protocol, we will outline the exact protocol, which includes measurements.
+Now that we have discussed the underlying Hilbert space structure and the initial state on which we will apply our quench protocol, we will outline the exact protocol, which includes post-selected filtering process.